zmad5306/gl-k8s/README.md

 #### DNS

-Get minikube ip by executing `minikube ip` in a command prompt running as admin.
+Get minikube's ip by executing `minikube ip` in a command prompt running as admin.
 Edit host file `C:\Windows\System32\drivers\etc\hosts` add entry `<minikube ip> grocery-list`.
 This maps minikube's host ip to `grocery-list`.
 The ingress service is exposed on the `grocery-list` DNS entry.

 The application then may be access be executing `http://grocery-list/` in the browser.

 ## Other Useful Commands

 ### Ingress Status

 `kubectl describe ingress --namespace default`